-Amelia is a British Academy Postdoctoral Research Fellow in the Department of Language and Linguistic Science, University of York.
+Amelia is a Lecturer in Speech Science in the Department of Language and Linguistic Science.
 She is interested in what makes voices unique, in particular the physiology of the vocal anatomy, captured using medical imaging techniques.
 Her background is in acoustics and signal processing.

 My research sits at the junction of phonetics and numerical acoustic modelling.
 I use MRI and other imaging technologies to capture the shape of the vocal tract, informing a 3D model of acoustic wave propagation within the airway.
 I am interested in how differences in vocal anatomy contribute to making a speaker’s voice unique, both for forensic speaker comparison applications and in order to inform personalised speech synthesis for people who have lost their voice.